Mental Health Counselor Career Guide

 Mental Health Counselor Salary and Job Outlook

-Demand for mental health counselors is expected to lead to increased job prospects over the coming years as the correctional system seeks to rehabilitate rather than incarcerate offenders and as more people overall seek counseling services.2 Prospects for mental health therapists are expected to be particularly strong in rural and other underserved areas.
-Through 2028, projections suggest an increase of 22% in the employment of mental health, substance abuse, and behavioral disorder counselors.2 This equates to an average of 6,850 new jobs for this occupation each year.2
+Demand for mental health counselors is expected to lead to increased job prospects over the coming years as the correctional system seeks to rehabilitate rather than incarcerate offenders and as more people overall seek counseling services.2 Prospects for mental health therapists are expected to be particularly strong in rural and underserved areas.
+Through 2030, projections suggest an increase of 23% in the employment of mental health, substance abuse, and behavioral disorder counselors.2 This equates to an average of 41,000 job openings for this occupation each year.2

 - American Counseling Association (ACA): A national, not-for-profit association that seeks to grow and build the counseling profession across various practice settings.